 In home staging, you want to use color that is most appealing to the broadest range of potential buyers.
 Sure, you may love purple.
 But the vast majority of home buyers WILL NOT like the purple.
 KEEP IT NEUTRAL.
 Walls should be painted neutral.
 The most appealing color of walls for home staging interior design is a light beige or a light greige (beige with a grey tint, for a slightly more modern appeal).
 White interior baseboards and doors are most appealing.
 And just a simple splash of color in pillows, rugs, wall art, or flowers is all you need.

 Furniture should always be to scale.
 Meaning... if it is a small room, make sure the furniture is minimal and small as well.
-A small dining room (right photo) can accommodate a small 4 chair dining set well.
-But a table any larger would overwhelm the room and be a liability to the home staging effort.

 Each room should have a focal point.
 Perhaps there is a bay window overlooking a garden.
 Maybe the dining room has a great alcove in the ceiling for a hanging light fixture.
 Find a main element in each room that makes it unique, useful or desirable... and add an accessory, piece of art or furniture that will accentuate it.